 This is a great tip I have heard from quite a few family friends that regular visit Bali.
 They usually bring their clothes in one suitcase, and bring a foldable duffle bag as well.
 They then fill the duffle bag with plenty of Balinese clothing, accessories and artwork for family and friends back home.
 I love this idea, as I always buy so many products when I am there.
 How can I not when it is all so cheap?

 Seeing as I am from a tropical place myself, I know how important cotton clothing is in a humid climate.
 Cotton is the best breathable fabric to wear, so your clothes don’t stick to you.
-A lot of the clothing you will find on the streets is cotton, but if you pack mostly cotton-based clothes in your suitcase, your body with thank you.
-I’ve included some great budget cotton buys from Asos below.
-Some of them are SO suited for Bali with their gorgeous tropical prints.
+A lot of the clothing you will find on the streets is cotton, but if you pack mostly cotton-based clothes in your suitcase, your body will thank you.
+I’ve included some great budget cotton buys below.

 It is so important to bring some kind of mosquito repellent with you to Bali.
 It doesn’t smell great, I know, but you do not want to get bitten by mosquitoes on your holiday.
 I always recommend Aerogard, because they have an excellent reputation in Australia.